 Patricia Wells has long been a favorite cookbook author of mine.
-I have a number of her books, one of my first Patricia Wells acquisition was Patricia Wells at Home in Provence.
+I have a number of her books, one of my first Patricia Wells acquisition was Home in Provence.
 Paging through my well used copy, I have noted “excellent” by so many of the recipes.
 I love cookbooks that are a sure bet~this is one of those.
 Every year at this time, I pull it out to make her Winemakers’ Grape Cake.
 My seasonal trigger is when I see champagne grapes at the store.
 (I have found them at Whole Foods and Trader Joes) I have never made it with regular table grapes- if you do, let me know how it turns out.
 However, if you can get your hands on the petite champagne grapes, do use them.
 It is a simple cake, but one that I anticipate every year.
 The champagne grapes make it a uniquely special treat.
 So far this summer, I am on cake number three and counting.

 Champagne Grape Cake

 - 2/3 cup sugar

 - 1/4 cup extra virgin olive oil

 - 1/2 teaspoon vanilla extract

 - 1 lemon, grated zest